QRCS-CORP/SATP/.github/SECURITY.md

 ---

-Thank you for helping us keep DKTP secure.
+Thank you for helping us keep SATP secure.